inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 When you are finished mapping with the GPS you will want to copy the points and tracks to your computer so that you can open them in JOSM.

-22. First, turn off the track log on your GPS, by going to the Track page and selecting :guilabel:`Off`.
+22. First, turn off the track log on your GPS by going to the Track page and selecting :guilabel:`Off`.

 23. Attach the GPS to your computer with the cable.
 One end should plug into